 Memory beds tend to score high in this category because they absorb pressure and isolate movement.
 For the Muse, motion transfer is virtually non-existent.
 This is especially advantageous for light sleepers with partners who change positions throughout the night or with large pets who jump on and off the bed.

-Muse performs slightly better than our expectations and industry standards for memory beds.
+Muse performs to the industry standards for memory beds.
 When lying on the edge of this bed, you should still feel as if your full body weight is well-supported.

 Edge support is not important for everyone but could be something to consider if you share your bed with a partner and occupy more of the bed’s surface space.